10 Common gaps with reporting in OTBI and How to Overcome them?

 3. Cannot report off legacy/other applications

 OTBI is limited to reporting off Oracle Fusion data.
 If enterprise data resides in other external systems, then OTBI cannot connect to those systems.
-For example, if you have on-premises applications or your organization has migrated from E-Business Suite into Oracle Fusion Cloud, some of your data is still in that legacy application, which OTBI cannot access.
+For example, if you have on-premises applications or your organization has migrated from E-Business Suite into Oracle Fusion Cloud applications, some of your data is still in that legacy application, which OTBI cannot access.
 In this case, business leaders will experience a fractured reporting landscape where they must learn and remember multiple reporting solutions to get to their data.

 4. No on-the-fly report modifications.